Laravel-Bangladesh/docs/blade.md

     <?php echo ($var)->format('m/d/Y H:i'); ?>

 > {note} After updating the logic of a Blade directive, you will need to delete all of the cached Blade views.
 The cached Blade views may be removed using the `view:clear` Artisan command.

+<a name="custom-if-statements"></a>
+### Custom If Statements

+Programming a custom directive is sometimes more complex than necessary when defining simple, custom conditional statements.
+For that reason, Blade provides a `Blade::if` method which allows you to quickly define custom conditional directives using Closures.
+For example, let's define a custom conditional that checks the current application environment.
+We may do this in the `boot` method of our `AppServiceProvider`:

+    use Illuminate\Support\Facades\Blade;

+    /**
+     * Perform post-registration booting of services.
+     *
+     * @return void
+     */
+    public function boot()
+    {
+        Blade::if('env', function ($environment) {
+            return app()->environment($environment);
+        });
+    }

+Once the custom conditional has been defined, we can easily use it on our templates:

+    @env('local')
+        // The application is in the local environment...
+    @elseenv('testing')
+        // The application is in the testing environment...
+    @else
+        // The application is not in the local or testing environment...
+    @endenv